awslabs/mountpoint-s3-csi-driver/docs/install.md

     --from-literal "access_key=${AWS_SECRET_ACCESS_KEY}"
 ```

+#### Configure driver toleration settings
+Toleration of all taints is set to `false` by default.
+If you don't want to deploy the driver on all nodes, add policies to `Value.node.tolerations` to configure customized toleration for nodes.

 ### Deploy driver
 You may deploy the Mountpoint for Amzon S3 CSI driver via Kustomize, Helm, or as an [Amazon EKS managed add-on](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html#workloads-add-ons-available-eks).